What role does consent play in the UK GDPR?

-For processing to be lawful under the GDPR, you need to identify (and document) your lawful basis for the processing.
+For processing to be lawful under the UK GDPR, you need to identify (and document) your lawful basis for the processing.
 There are six lawful bases listed in Article 6(1), and consent is one of them.

 If you want to process special category (sensitive) personal data, you also need to apply one of the conditions in Article 9(2).
 ‘Explicit consent’ is one option for legitimising the use of special category data.